Humlebæk: History

-In 1897 the rail line "The Coast Line" from Copenhagen to Helsingør was opened.
-The railway line had a stop in the newly established Humlebæk Station.
+In 1897, the railway line the "Coast Line" from Copenhagen to Helsingør was opened.
+The railway line had a stop in the newly established Humlebæk railway station.
 The opening resulted in a major boost of Humlebæk and its surroundings.
 The train station was placed a bit outside the old village of Humlebæk, the fishing village Sletten and the nearby village Toelt.
 Over time the different settlements grew together.
 A new settlement grew from the train station to the coast (New Humlebæk, south of the Old Humlebæk next to Humlebæk Harbour).
 Until 1950 the three areas Humlebæk (New Humlebæk and the Old Humlebæk at the coast), Sletten and Torpen were considered separate settlements.